 Inputs to MPS

-Following are the inputs into master production schedule
+Following are the inputs into the master production schedule

 - Forecast demands